 Primary sources can often be identified with research tools, such as court opinions searches for relevant case law.
 However, primary sources are not always apparent.
 In such cases, work your way backward.
 Reviewing secondary sources can help you identify a list of relevant primary law resources, like case law and related statutes.
 Keep your research organized and create a research plan to identify key resources.
 The research plan will list the relevant primary law and how the case or statute relates to your comprehensive legal analysis.

 Save the relevant cases and statutes to a designated workspace.
 Bloomberg Law provides a streamlined and secure digital working area where you can add your notes as well as upload and store your drafts to keep organized.

 Sample assignment – Step 2

-Develop a research plan: In the dog-sniffing assignment, some legal research may mention cases on the use of detection dogs, including the U.S. Supreme Court opinion Florida v.
-Jardines, 2013 BL 79684 (U.S. 2013).
+Develop a research plan: In the assignment, some legal research may mention cases on what contacts a foreign defendant must have for the court to have personal jurisdiction over it, such as Ford Motor Co. v.
+Montana Eighth Judicial District Court.
 Read through these articles to reveal additional relevant cases and statutes to support your analysis.